-A lively and informative examination of the phenomenon of political blogging, conducted through interviews with some of the most prominent of today's political bloggers.
+A lively and informative examination of political blogging, through interviews with some of the most prominent of today's political bloggers.

 Trade Information: LGENPOD